dfsp-spirit/spirit-quake-maps-gpl/README.md

 This repo contains only my work, the map files.
 It does **not** contain the assets used by the maps (textures, sounds, models) as these were not made by me in most cases and are thus not available under the GPL license (at least not from me).

 ## Who made the assets like textures and sounds?
-What is the license?
+What is the license for them?

 This differs for the assets of each map, and many maps use assets from several authors.
 See the README files of the full released version of the maps at http://maps.rcmd.org for each map.
-Some maps also use textures from the base game.
+Some maps also use textures from the base game (these are never included in the download and may show up blank if you do not have the full game).
 In general, it is pretty safe to assume that you will need to replace all assets if you want to build a version of the map that could be released under the GPL as a whole.
 This is also the way it is done in projects like OpenArena that ship with modified versions of my maps.

 ## I want to make a change and then get a new playable version of the map, using the textures and assets from the original version of the map.
 How can I do that?